nodemailer/nodemailer/README.md

 All messages transmitted through this transport objects are from now on DKIM signed.

-**NB!** Currently if several header fields with the same name exists, only the last one (the one in the bottom) is signed.
+Currently if several header fields with the same name exists, only the last one (the one in the bottom) is signed.

 Example: